 John Hattam (Chair)

-He is passionate about outcomes for children, believing that one of governors’ key roles is to work with the Head and SLT of schools to build aspiration and create "other tomorrows" for pupils.
+He is passionate about outcomes for children, believing that one of governors’ key roles is to work with the Head and Senior Leadership Teams of schools to build aspiration and create "other tomorrows" for pupils.
 There is a well evidenced link between the quality of governing bodies and the outcomes for learners and he believes that governors need to focus limited resource on things that drive outcomes and "make the boat go faster"; not just in academic attainment (although this has to be non-negotiable) but also in educating the whole child.
-Since August 2016 he has chaired the Board of the Pathfinder Multi Academy Trust, a MAT of nine schools based in York now with around 350 staff, more than 3000 young people and an eight figure turnover.
+Since August 2016 he has chaired the Board of the Pathfinder Multi Academy Trust, a MAT of nine schools based in York now with around 550 staff, more than 3000 young people and an eight figure turnover.

 John spent the first half of his working life in various senior sales, marketing and operational roles working for a number of companies including Sainsbury and Nestlé.
 Since becoming self-employed in 2006 he has built a successful consulting business in both the private and public sectors.
 He also works as a trainer and specialises in delivering training on leadership and negotiation to more than a dozen blue chip companies in the commercial world, as well as working in the education and health sectors.

 Until resigning in October 2014, he sat as the senior non-executive director and deputy Chairman on a local NHS Hospitals Trust with a £480m turnover where he also chaired the Performance and Finance committee.
 He runs his own wine importing business.
 He has in recent years also become fascinated by the potential of simple businesses to alleviate poverty in the developing world and has spent some pro bono time in Rwanda, Uganda and Nigeria exploring this.